 John Kroencke: Proposed Cambridge Extension is Well Targeted

 Michael Gove, the Secretary of State for Levelling Up, Housing and Communities, gave a speech on 24 July where he outlined a variety of policies that the government is pursuing to address the fact that too few homes are being built in the places that most need them.
-This problem impacts housing costs most directly, of course, but is also clearly related to more general problems in the UK and much of the developed world.
+This problem impacts housing costs most directly, of course, but is also clearly related to more general problems in the UK.
 Supply restrictions are most binding in the most economically successful places.
 Unsurprisingly then, London receives the most attention in UK policy spheres, but right behind it are Oxford and Cambridge.
-The aspect of Gove’s speech that has received the most attention is his “Cambridge Quarter.”
+The aspect of Gove’s speech that has (deservedly) received the most attention is his “Cambridge Quarter.”

 It is clear that the highest productivity areas of the country offer the most economically important areas for reforms.
-It is also somewhat clear that these benefits are not zero-sum (new houses being built in the most productive areas contribute more) and can also benefit other regions namely through the tax system.
+It is also somewhat clear that these benefits are not geographically zero-sum (i.e. the marginal resident of Cambridge creates more value because they are in Cambridge) and can also benefit other regions through the tax system.
 But what I want to do in this blog post is suggest that by the very nature of how concentrated it is the “Cambridge Quarter” may also offer a successful strategy for delivering reforms going forward for both this government and the potential Labour government.

 Dense Urban Extensions Are Nothing New